Juanvvc/cybersec/slides/02-BlueTeam.md

 - This is a lot of data!
 - Can we automate the process?

-During this session, we will check first the manual path. **Then**, we automate

 ![bg right:40%](https://i2.wp.com/livingandcoding.com/wp-content/uploads/2019/12/files-1614223_1280.jpg?resize=1118%2C400&ssl=1)

 ## How to protect a Network?